Marbled murrelets nest in moss-covered branches of old-growth conifers near coastal waters, requiring dense canopy cover and stable microclimates.

 The Potential

 Protecting the nesting habitat of marbled murrelets can inform forest conservation strategies, emphasizing the preservation of old-growth stands and mature trees.
 Their preference for moss-covered branches could inspire bio-inspired designs for stable, weather-resistant platforms or structures.
 The murrelet’s ability to nest in high, concealed locations highlights the importance of integrating height, camouflage, and insulation into designs for secure and energy-efficient shelters.
-Understanding the habitat requirements of murrelets and other nesting birds can guide sustainable forestry practices and conservation planning to balance human activity with preservation.
+Lastly, understanding their habitat requirements can guide sustainable forestry practices and conservation planning to balance human activity with biodiversity preservation.